sslokesh1405/RedactIQ/README.md

 # redactIQ
 The project introduces a sensitive information redaction system called RedactIQ.
-This system processes documents in multiple formats, extracts text content, identifies sensitive entities using machine learning models, applies pattern-based detection for structured data, and generates redacted documents with optional digital signatures.
+This system processes documents in multiple formats, extracts text content, identifies sensitive entities using machine learning models, applies pattern-based detection for structured data, and generates redacted documents with optional digital signatures.RedactIQ is an AI-based document redaction system that automatically detects and removes sensitive information from documents.
-# RedactIQ

-RedactIQ is an AI-based document redaction system that automatically detects and removes sensitive information from documents.
 The system helps prevent accidental or malicious data leakage by sanitizing documents before they are shared.

 ## Features